Lawrence Carter-Long, Executive Director

-Executive Director Lawrence Carter-Long first came to the Disabilities Network as our Network Coordinator in 2005.
+Executive Director Lawrence Carter-Long, who was honored to receive the Frieda Zames Advocacy Award from NYC Mayor Michael R. Bloomberg on August 13, 2009, first came to the Disabilities Network as our Network Coordinator in 2005.
 A seasoned community organizer and advocate, he is widely recognized for his expertise in communications and media.

-Prior to coming to the Disabilities Network, Lawrence was the Communications Director for the ANIMAL PROTECTION INSTITUTE from 1998-2002 and Northeast Director for In Defense of Animals from 2002-2005.
-He authored regular columns for the ANIMALS' AGENDA magazine from 1996-1999 and later a Contributing Editor for SATYA magazine.
+Prior to coming to the Disabilities Network, Lawrence was the Communications Director for the ANIMAL PROTECTION INSTITUTE from 1998-2002.
+He authored regular columns for the ANIMALS' AGENDA magazine from 1996-1999 and was later a Contributing Editor for SATYA magazine.